crepeia/wati/install.md

 ## Get started

-You will need the following material to study and deploy the project.
+You will need the following materials to study and deploy the project.

 1. A PC with any Linux distribution installed.
 We use and tested on Ubuntu and Debian.
 We haven't test but it might work on Windows and Apple machines.
 2. Netbeans IDE - to edit the code.
 You can install here.